conrad-krueger/Personal-Projects/Python Speed/README.txt

 Python Speed
 =============================================

-This folder contains python scripts that like to measure the actual speed of certain python operations and utilize that to develop better coding habits.
+This folder contains python scripts that measure the actual speed of certain python operations and utilize that to develop better coding habits.

 -------------------------------------------
 speed.py